dazza-codes/marc2linkeddata/README.md

 Configure

-- set env values and/or create or modify a .env file
+    # set env values and/or create or modify a .env file
-- see the .env_example file for details
+    # see the .env_example file for details
+    marc2LD_config
+    # Performance will slow with more retrieval of linked
+    # data resources, such as OCLC works for authorities.

+Scripting

+    # First configure (see details above).
+    # Translate a MARC21 authority file to a turtle file.
+    # readMarcAuthority [ authfile1.mrc .. authfileN.mrc ]
+    marcAuthority2LD auth.01.mrc

+    # Check the syntax of the resulting turtle file.
+    rapper -c -i turtle auth.01.ttl

-Use
+Ruby Library Use

 - authority files